Robert-Hughes/rjrssync/README.md

 * Additional SSH options as command-line arguments (separate for source and dest?)
 * Investigate if parallelising some stages would speed it up, e.g. walking the dir structure on multiple threads, or sending data across network on multiple threads
 * Investigate if pipelining some stages would speed it up, e.g. sending file list while also sending it
-* Remote launching on windows (temp folder path is unix-style!)
 * SSH host key verification prompt doesn't echo the user's typing, but it does seem to work anyway
 * Probably better to batch together File() Responses, to avoid overhead from sending loads of messages
 * Perf comparison with regular rsync (for cases where there are zero or few changes, and for cases with more changes)